TsankovLab/PM_scRNA_atlas/readme.md

 ## Installation

-To install this repository, run the following commands:
+To install this repository, run the following command:

 ```bash